 Loan Terms: Loan lengths generally range from 36 to 72 months, giving you flexibility based on your budget.

-Lender Network: CarMax works with several financing partners, giving buyers a variety of loan options and improving the chance of approval, especially for those with different credit levels.
+Lender Network: CarMax partners with several financing providers, offering buyers a variety of loan options and increasing the likelihood of approval, especially for those with different credit levels.

 CarMax Financing Options and Interest Rates

-APRs range from 6.45 percent for prime borrowers up to 28 percent for lower credit tiers.
+APRs range from 6.45 percent for prime borrowers to 28 percent for lower-credit tiers.
 You can shop multiple lender offers, including CarMax Auto Finance, all through the online portal.

 A soft credit pull provides pre-approval without affecting your credit score.
 Once you select a vehicle, a full credit application locks in your rate, and loan terms range from 36 to 72 months.